 “It’s not difficult to rationalize why any war starts,” Alice replied.
 “It must have been a quick conversation then.”

 “Hah!”
 Talib slammed his hands on the table.
 “That’s only on the surface!
-She agrees with me that there was a secondary force—the Organization—feeding the war from the sidelines!”
+She agrees with me that there was a secondary force—the Organization —feeding the war from the sidelines!”

-The Organization always seemed to be Talib’s favorite conspiratorial entity.
+The Organization seemed to be Talib’s favorite conspiratorial entity.
 Why he didn’t think of a better name for it, Alice still didn’t know.

 “While I’m glad that you’ve found someone who shares your interest, Talib, I’m still inclined to think you’ve been reading too many of those detective novels.”
-Alice loosely indicated his book he’d brought with him.
+Alice loosely indicated the book he’d brought with him.
 “I’m surprised you haven’t grown out of them yet.”

 One of the requirements to become a peacekeeper was to be conversational in at least four languages of Signum.
 Reading literacy was not a part of this requirement, but Alice had taught herself how to read in several languages regardless.
 Due to this and partially due to Talib’s tutoring, she was able to see that the Scorpioan swirling letters at the very corner of Talib’s book read—Reading ages: 9-12.